Robust Verification of Controllers under State Uncertainty via Hamilton-Jacobi Reachability Analysis: Case Studies

 After obtaining the controller bounds, we compute the corresponding robust value function using the grid-based \texttt{hj\_reachability} Python toolbox \citep{hj_reachability_python} on the same grid as above, which takes $\approx20$ s on an NVIDIA 5090 GPU.
 The BRTs for increasing time horizons $T$ for the NN (solid) and MPC (dashed) appear in the left plot of Figure \ref{fig:brts}.
 The NN BRTs are consistently more inflated than those of the MPC, reflecting both imitation error and the looseness of the $\alpha,\beta$-CROWN bounds.
 This yields a conservative but sound guarantee; starting from any state outside these BRTs is guaranteed to be safe under worst-case perceptual uncertainty.

 To evaluate efficiency and completeness, we compare RoVer-CoRe against a naive Monte Carlo baseline for verifying the MPC.
 For each grid state, we roll out $10^4$ trajectories under uniformly sampled state uncertainties and record the minimum safety value observed.
 The estimates stabilize within collecting $\frac{1}{10}$ of the samples.
 The resulting BRT estimate (purple, right plot of Figure \ref{fig:brts}) misses many unsafe states that RoVer-CoRe correctly identifies.
 Since we compute the Hamiltonian for the MPC exactly via enumeration, RoVer-CoRe also produces counterexamples, several of which are shown in the same plot.
 These results underscore the rigor and completeness of our method.
+In Appendix \ref{app:baseline}, we further compare against the popular set-based NNV 2.0 tool \citep{nnv2_cav2023}.

 Finally, we show how RoVer-CoRe enables robust controller design.
 If the rover kept its lights on continuously, safety would be governed by the zero-uncertainty BRT.
 Leveraging this, we treat the zero-uncertainty BRT as a surrogate failure set and, for each state, use RoVer-CoRe to compute the earliest time at which the growing-uncertainty dynamics would drive the rover into this set.
 This time corresponds exactly to the maximum duration the rover can safely operate with the lights off.
 Using these durations, we construct a light-activation policy that guarantees safety while reducing unnecessary energy use.
 Figure \ref{fig:policy} shows the resulting policy applied to the same initial states that previously led to failure: the rover remains safe, and the lights activate only when needed.
 As expected, the policy triggers the lights slightly earlier for the NN-based controller, reflecting its weaker robustness.
 For both controllers, the rover is able to navigate in the dark for significant periods while retaining formal safety guarantees.
 These results highlight how RoVer-CoRe enables both rigorous safety verification and practical controller design in challenging uncertainty settings.